 Domain Highlights Safety of our patients and staff continues to be the primary focus for the Trust whilst also maintaining a positive patient experience.
 Director of Nursing and Quality QVH continues with LAMP (Optigene) testing of staff to identify asymptomatic Covid positive people and staff are also utilising Lateral Flow testing for those who prefer this method.
 Departmental managers are aware of the requirement to ensure all staff in their teams are carrying out asymptomatic screening.
 The Covid Infection control BAF is included in appendix 1 for information - updates are highlighted in yellow to reflect changes in national guidance and QVH actions.
 Appointments Ian Francis, Consultant Radiologist, has been appointed as Deputy Medical Director for Clinical Strategy & Cancer and has taken up his post from April 1.
-Medical Director Sofia Ahmad, Consultant Orthodontist, has been appointed as Clinical Lead for Governance.
-She will be responsible for governance programs including audit, GIRFT projects, 7 day services and starts her role September 1.
-Medical Appraisal Revalidation recommendations are proceeding well with more appraisal group meetings planned to cope with the backlog due to postponement of revalidation and appraisals.
+Medical Director Ian Francis, Consultant Radiologist, has been appointed as Deputy Medical Director for Clinical Strategy & Cancer and has taken up his